 • Sharing Personal talents, skills, and hobbies with the children and other parents in the school.
 (That’s what makes us so successful and unique!)

-• Participation in the Parent Support Group (PSG), a group of active parents that provide wonderful experiences for everyone through and personal endeavor such as snow day, reptile week, safety week and lots of other learning experiences!
-Utilize your great leadership skills (that may have become a bit rusty), or try out a new role in a forgiving environment.
-Get some good experience now, and hit the ground running at your public school PTA!
+• Participation in the Parent Support Group (PSG) – a group of active parents that fundraise in order to provide wonderful events for the school such as snow day, reptile week, safety week and lots of other learning experiences!
+Learn to utilize your great leadership skills in practice for your public school PTA!
 See our PSG page for more detail on PSG.

-• Attendance at special workshops and lectures offered during the year.
+• Attendance at special workshops and lectures offered throughout the year.

-All classes have the ratio of about 1 adult to 4 – 5 children.
-The Team class includes 3 teachers who teach together and have approximately 54 families with 14 – 16 parents participating each day.
-The portable includes 20 families with 5 – 6 parents each day.
-The other classes have 18 families with approximately 4 – 5 parents scheduled each day.
+All multi-age classes have the ratio of about 1 adult to 4 – 5 children.
+The Team class may include up to 3 teachers who teach together and can have up to 54 families with 14 – 16 parents participating each day.
+The portables can include up to 20 families with 5 – 6 parents each day.
+The other classes can have up to 18 families with approximately 4 – 5 parents scheduled each day.

-At the discretion of the teacher, non-mobile infants in slings or backpacks may be brought as long as the parent can meet the needs of the class and teacher.
-Younger toddlers who are crawling or walking are not to be brought on the parent’s participation day.
+At the discretion of the teacher, non-mobile infants in slings or backpacks may be brought as long as the parent can still meet the needs of the class and teacher.
+Young toddler siblings who are crawling or walking may not be brought on the parent’s participation day.
 Older siblings may visit occasionally with the teacher’s permission.
 Please ask your teacher for specifics on our Sibling Attendance Policy if you have any further questions.

 Changing facilities are provided for your use in all infant, toddler and 2 year old classes.
 In multi-age classes, if your child is not using the toilet independently when school starts, you will:

 1) need to stay with your child on school days to take care of diapering needs, or